pranavvss/Gestura-Multi-Control-Interface/README.md

-# Gestura-Multi-Control-Interface (No Hardware Required),(NOT FOR ABSOLUTE BEGINNERS)
+# Gestura-Multi-Control-Interface (No Hardware Required)
 It is innovative application that allows users to control their computer's system volume and mouse pointer through simple hand gestures.
 Utilizing computer vision technology and hand tracking via a webcam, the software interprets finger movements to adjust the volume or move the mouse cursor seamlessly.

 # Final Output